Orlando History & Diversity for Business Groups

 Orlando’s history started long before Walt Disney World® Resort debuted in 1971.
-In fact, our rich past encompasses 12,000 years and features Indigenous settlers, Spanish pioneers, cattle ranchers, citrus growers, a historic African-American community, Asian and Latino immigrants, astronauts, visionaries and all-around trailblazers.
-Better still, your group can delve deep into our origins and milestones at unique history centers and historical communities throughout the destination.
+In fact, our rich past encompasses 12,000 years and features Indigenous settlers, Spanish pioneers, cattle ranchers, citrus growers, a historic African American community, Asian and Latino immigrants, astronauts, visionaries, and all-around trailblazers.
+Better still, your group can delve deep into our origins and milestones at unique history centers and historical communities throughout the destination, including the options featured here!

 Today, Eatonville honors Hurston’s memory with the Zora Neale Hurston National Museum of Fine Arts, aka The Hurston, which celebrates Hurston’s work and provides gallery space for artists of African descent.
 There’s no set admission fee, but donations are welcome.
-And in January, Eatonville celebrates Hurston and its own past with Experience Historic Eatonville, a month-long series of events that kicks off on Hurston’s birthday, January 7.
+Eatonville also celebrates Hurston and its own past with the ZORA!® Festival Season, an annual series of events that kicks off with the month-long ZORA!
+Festival on Hurston’s birthday, January 7.

 Hispanic and Latino History in Orlando